rmehta001/Pizza-Shop-WebApp/README.md

 # Pizza-Shop-WebApp
 This is an MVC web app in which I used php on the server side and css,html on the client side.
-I have used xampp cross platform for php and mySql.
+I have used XAMPP cross platform for Apache web server and MySQL database.

 PIZZA1